What is the MITRE ATT&CK framework?

 Posted on

 Various organizations maintain public cybersecurity defense frameworks that anyone can use to benchmark and improve their cybersecurity posture.
 Examples include the Lockheed Martin Cyber Kill Chain® and the MITRE ATT&CK® framework.
 The latter is more widely known and goes into much more depth.
-Knowledge about the Mitre ATT&CK® framework is now built into the Kemp Flowmon Anomaly Detection System (ADS).
+Knowledge about the Mitre ATT&CK® framework is now built into the Flowmon Anomaly Detection System (ADS).
 We’ll discuss the wider framework and how ADS incorporates it in this article.

 What is the MITRE ATT&CK® Framework?